What are your chances of acceptance?

 What’s Covered:

-Computer science summer programs allow you to build your skills and meet like-minded peers.
-You may even get to travel somewhere new or experience life on the campus of a top college.
+Computer science summer programs allow you to build your skills and make friends who are as passionate about the field as you are.
+You may even get to travel somewhere new or experience life on the campus of a top college!
 Below is a list of computer science summer programs for high schoolers, where and when they take place, and guidance on which ones will provide the biggest boost to your college applications.

 1. Tandon NYU Summer Programs: Automation, Robotics, and Coding (SPARC)